JaredJomar/DB-Setup/readme.md

 - Automatic installation of Docker Desktop (if not already installed)
 - Installation and configuration of Dockge for Docker container management
 - Installation of PostgreSQL as a Docker container
+- Optional installation of PostgreSQL with pgvector support
 - Generation of Docker Compose configurations for PostgreSQL
 - Interactive menu for easy navigation and selection of installation options